Updated on January 10, 2023

 It is home to countless impressionist and post-impressionist masterpieces.
-Among these, incredible works by Vincent Van Gogh, Paul Cézanne, Edouard Manet, Henri Matisse, Claude Monet and Pierre-Auguste Renoir (Standard Entry Price € 11).
+Among these, incredible works by Vincent Van Gogh, Paul Cézanne, Edouard Manet, Henri Matisse, Claude Monet and Pierre-Septembere Renoir (Standard Entry Price € 11).

 Grevin Paris Wax Museum

-The most famous copies include General de Gaulle, Marylin Monroe, Charlie Chaplin, Alfred Hitchcock, Michael Jackson, Céline Dion, Johnny Depp, Elton John e Monica Bellucci.
+The most famous copies include General de Gaulle, Marylin Monroe, Charlie Chaplin, Alfred Hitchcock, Michael Jackson, Céline Dion, Johnny Depp, Elton John, and Monica Bellucci.
 The astounding baroque building also houses a crowded theatre and a hall of mirrors that always captures the interest of the little ones (Standard price € 24.50).

 National Picasso Museum